Alternative Ministerial Education program is now the Great Rivers Region Professional Development Academy (‘The Academy’) effective 2025.

 Overview

-The AME program was created by the GRR Regional Ministry Board in response to growing need while faced with the inadequacy of the old Regional Ordination Program.
-AME is innovative and unique in American Baptist life.
+The Great Rivers Region Pastoral Development Academy, formerly the Alternative Ministerial Education program, has been updated in 2025.
+The Academy is innovative and unique in American Baptist life.
 It maximizes the flexibility of students in meeting course requirements and minimizes regional responsibility to maintain courses while at the same time assuring high standards.
-AME is administered by a Dean, who is appointed by the Executive Minister.
+The Academy program is administered by a Dean, who is appointed by the Executive Minister.

 Brian Romanowski has worked in and for the Great Rivers Region for many years.
-He was appointed Dean of Alternative Ministerial Education in 2023.
+He was appointed Dean in 2023.
 Brian is excited to encourage and help those seeking ordination in the Great Rivers Region.

 A total of ten (10) courses are required.
 The following five (5) core courses are expected to be equivalent to at least 2 college credit hours: